 Skip to main content

 For backtesting and research on Hyperliquid and Lighter, 0xArchive returns repeatable market-data windows with route, venue, timestamp, and data-quality context attached.
-One key returns every order, trade, and fill as normalized JSON, live and historical.
+One key returns order books, trades, funding, open interest, liquidations, and order-level depth as normalized JSON, live and historical.
 0xArchive is the historical and live market-data API for Hyperliquid and Lighter.
-One call replaces the collector you would otherwise build, run, and reconcile: order books, trades, funding, open interest, liquidations, and full order-level (L4) depth across Hyperliquid core, Spot, HIP-3, HIP-4, and Lighter.
+One call replaces the collector you would otherwise build, run, and reconcile: order books, trades, funding, open interest, liquidations, Hyperliquid L4 order-level data and Lighter L3 individual-order depth.

 What One Key Returns